wo3kie/cxxDojo/README.md

 **is_prime.cpp**
 Implement a function to check whether a given number is prime using _Fermat's Little Theorem_.

+**jaccard_index.cpp**
+Implement a function to compute the Jaccard Index for two given sets.
+From [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) the Jaccard index is used for comparing the similarity and diversity of sample sets.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.